ohshitgorillas/k8s-bittorrent/README.md

 # Instructions

-1. Create, or re-create, the desired node with the unsafe sysctl `net.ipv4.conf.all.src_valid_mark` enabled (and, if you want IPv6, `net.ipv6.conf.all.forwarding`).
+1. Create, or re-create, the desired node with the unsafe sysctl `net.ipv4.conf.all.src_valid_mark` enabled (and, optionally, `net.ipv6.conf.all.forwarding`).
 I use kubeadm, here's an example join config file:

 ```
 apiVersion: kubeadm.k8s.io/v1beta3